EmbodiedCity/AirScape.code/phase2/README.md

 Use mature VLM to generate 8 prompts based on the given frame.
 Then these data will be used in model inference.

+Open [prompts_generate](https://github.com/EmbodiedCity/AirScape.code/edit/main/phase2/prompts_generate) to see more details.

 ### 2. Inference(based on Phase 1 model)

 Use phase-1 airscape to get outcomes based on different prompts and seeds, which boosts diversity that allows for foreseeable capbability for evolution.

 ### 3. Discriminator

-This discriminator acts as a MoE teacher model that leads the model to get stronger.
+This discriminator acts as a MoE teacher that leads the model to get stronger.

 ## Usage